ScilifelabDataCentre/swedish-pathogens-portal-django/doc/architecture/decisions/0003-visualisation-tool-for-dashboards.md

 ## Consequences

+**Positive:**
+- Plot generation logic stays within the Django codebase, ensuring straightforward integration, consistent development workflows, and minimal operational overhead.

+**Negative:**
-- Plot generation logic remains tightly coupled to the Django codebase, which is acceptable for the current project scale.
+- The visualisation logic is tightly coupled to the Django application, which may limit scalability and flexibility if the number or complexity of the dashboards grows.
+- All dashboard modifications must go through the portal team.
+High request volumes would substantially increase the team’s workload.

+**Mitigation:**
+- We should have a structured request process or batching of changes to reduce the number of ad-hoc modifications submitted to the portal team.
-- If dashboards evolve into more complex or user-driven analytic interfaces, we may need to re-evaluate Superset or a similar dedicated BI solution in the future
+- If we wish to give users (researchers) the direct access to add/modify dashboards, we will re-evaluate Apache Superset or similar BI tools and make new decision based on the new requirement and use case.